sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 │ └── README.md
 └── .zshrc

-du (disk usage) command in Linux to estimate file space usage and provide information about the disk space occupied by files and directories.
+## 4.du (disk usage) command in Linux to estimate file space usage and provide information about the disk space occupied by files and directories.
 -h: Display the output in human-readable format (e.g., 1.2M instead of 1234567) -s: Display the total size of a directory, instead of the size of each file/directory within it -c: Display the grand total at the end of the output